Savannah Chrisley’s Cleavage-Baring Throwback Is Causing A Frenzy On Instagram

 Savannah Chrisley is sizzling in her latest Instagram update.

 In the sexy new photo that was shared with her army of fans, Savannah throws it back to the ACM Awards.
-In the stunning shot, the 21-year-old can be seen posing for a photo in front of a white step and repeat, smiling big for the camera.
+In the stunning shot, the 21-year-old can be seen posing for a photo in front of a white step and repeat wall, smiling big for the camera.
 Chrisley’s stunning body is the focal point of the photo and she leaves little to the imagination of fans in a black gown with sheer cutouts that show off her toned abs as well as ample amounts of cleavage.
 The long dress falls all the way down to the ground, flowing out while her assistant is photographed helping her with the long train.

 The blonde bombshell wears a face full of makeup that comes complete with eyeliner, mascara, blush, and highlighter.
 She accessorizes the look with a sparkly black clutch and a pair of gold hoop earrings.
 Since the photo went live on her account, it’s earned Chrisley a ton of attention with over 115,000 likes in addition to 1,000-plus comments.
 Some followers commented on the image to let Chrisley know she looks incredible while countless others gushed over her amazing figure.
 A few others simply took to the post using heart, flame, and heart-eye emoji while a lot of fans asked how her strict father, Todd Chrisley, allowed her out of the house like that.